CBD Belapur railway station

 CBD Belapur is a railway station on the Harbour Line of the Mumbai Suburban Railway network.
 It serves the Central Business District of Navi Mumbai.
-Around 50,000 people travel towards CST and 15,000 travel towards Panvel every day.
+Around 50,000 people travel towards CSMT and 15,000 travel towards Panvel every day.
 Navi Mumbai Metro starts from Belapur terminal metro station which is built adjacent to the railway station.

 It has 4 Platforms.
 PF 1 is for trains going towards Panvel.
 PF 2 is for trains originating from here.
-PF 3 is trains Going to CSMT/Goregaon/Thane Via CBD Belapur and PF 4 is for trains going towards Uran.
+PF 3 is trains Going to CSMT/Goregaon/Thane and PF 4 is for trains going towards Uran.

 When constructed it was the largest station complex in Navi Mumbai.
 It also has a provision for landing of helicopters on the deck.